San Juan Puerto Rico Temple Steeple Painted

 Construction Time Lapse of the San Juan Puerto Rico Temple

 Watch a 30-second time-lapse video of the construction of the San Juan Puerto Rico Temple, including demolition of the former meetinghouse.
-The site for the replacement meetinghouse is currently being used as a staging area for construction of the temple.
+The site for the new ancillary building is currently being used as a staging area for construction of the temple.
 Forms for the mechanical level are being placed atop the main body of the building.

 Exterior Walls Up for the San Juan Puerto Rico Temple